mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ## Enums

-Enums allow to define a set of named constants.
-Using enums can make it easier to document intent, or create a set of distinct cases.
-Mondrian provides only string-based enums:
+Enums allow you to define a set of named constants.
+Using enums can make it easier to document intent or create a set of distinct cases.
+Mondrian provides support only for string-based enums:

 ```ts showLineNumbers
 const userKind = model.enumeration(['customer', 'admin'])